dynamicskillset/catalyst-uc-checklist/README.md

 We tried to follow as much as possible the [GOV.UK design system](https://design-system.service.gov.uk/).

-To save the checked items on local storage it has been used [Alpine.js](https://github.com/alpinejs/alpine).
+To save the checked items on local storage and to switch languages based on the url params it has been used [Alpine.js](https://github.com/alpinejs/alpine).

 ### GOV.UK components used: